OneIdentity/safeguard-ps/samples/README.md

 - **certificate-user-demo.ps1**

   This script demonstrates how to configure certificates in Safeguard so that you can authenticate to the API using a certificate user.
+Then the scripts cleans everything up.

 - **new-test-entitlement.ps1**